 Stages Cycling is known for their left side crank arm power meters.
-In fact, they were the first company to make a left side crank arm power meter.
+In fact, they were the first company to make a left side crank arm power meter (started in 2012).
 They are now on the 3rd generation of Stages power meters.
 They currently make left and ride side crank arms as well as dual-sided cranksets.
-These units are lightweight, feature 200 hours of battery life and are compatible with Shimano, Campagnolo, FSA, Cannondale, SRAM and Race Face.
+Stages power meters are lightweight, feature 200 hours of battery life and are compatible with Shimano, Campagnolo, FSA, Cannondale, SRAM and Race Face cranksets.

 Complete Stages cranksets take a bit more work as you have to swap out your entire crankset.
 However assuming you have insured compatibility with your bike frame – it’s pretty simple.

 Stages power meters are one of the lightest available.
 The sensors add just 20 grams of weight to the crank arm, the equivalent of about 20 paperclips.
 If you opt for a dual-sided crankset, you would be adding about 40 grams, as these units have a power sensor on both the left and right crank arms.

 Complete Stages cranksets such as the Shimano Ultegra R8000 and DURA-ACE 9100, measure power from both legs.
 They are also able to determine independent left/right power.

 Stages power meters use CR2032 batteries.
 CR2032 batteries are cheap and easy to find.
 Battery life is approximately 200 hours, quite good for a battery of this type.

 These power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
 This means they are compatible with any bicycle computer, smart phone or tablet.
 It also means they can be easily connected with popular training apps such as Zwift.

 All Stages power meters are accurate to within +/- 1.5%.
 This is in-line with most power meters on the market.